Clinkle/objective-c-style-guide/README.md

 # Clinkle Objective-C Style Guide

-At Clinkle, when our C purists friends or our LISP Purist friends say “Objective-C looks like documentation, not code,” we say “That’s a feature, not a bug!”
+At Clinkle, when our [C](http://en.wikipedia.org/wiki/C_(programming_language)) purists friends or our [LISP](http://en.wikipedia.org/wiki/Lisp_(programming_language)) Purist friends say “Objective-C looks like documentation, not code,” we say “That’s a feature, not a bug!”

-We belive you know you’ve discovered a good codebase when that you can’t tell which engineer wrote a particular file (until you use `git blame`, if you must).
+We belive you know you’ve discovered a good codebase when you can’t tell which engineer wrote a particular file (until you use `git blame`, if you must).

 We take no credit for the inspiration behind the meat of the guide.
 That goes to the team at [The New York Times](https://github.com/NYTimes/objective-c-style-guide).
 We hope you agree with some of the modifcations we’ve made for our own purposes.